 pintos-debug: a page fault occurred in kernel mode #0 test_alarm_negative () at ../../tests/threads/alarm-negative.c:14 #1 0xc000ef4c in ?? () #2 0xc0020165 in start () at ../../threads/start.S:180

-If you want to inspect the original environment where the page fault occurred, you can use this trick:
+If you want to inspect the original environment where the page fault occurred, simply use the

-Now, wait until the kernel encounters the page fault.
-Then run these commands:
+After the kernel encounters the page fault, run these commands:

 (gdb) set $eip = ((void**) $esp) (gdb) up (gdb) down